 The challenges of living in a foreign country, being a nomad, an expatriate, returning from a foreign country, or moving to yet another are many.
-Even though your head knows that what you’re experiencing is normal, it is still hard to deal with the feelings.
-You know you have to deal with cultural differences, and maybe different languages.
-You know about cross-cultural communication, but you still feel homesick, frustrated, and never feel at home, whether you’re in your native country or not.
+And even though your head knows that what you’re experiencing is normal, it is still hard to deal with the feelings.
+For example, you know you have to deal with cultural differences, and maybe different languages.
+And you know about cross-cultural communication.
+And yet, you still feel homesick, frustrated, and never feel at home, whether you’re in your native country or not.

 Making friends is different.
 Often, people in your new country already have all the friends they need and their family commitments on weekends don’t leave them room for anyone new.
 You feel guilty about the family you left behind, and guilty about bringing the rest of the family abroad.
-You grew up in one culture, the kids grew up in another, and you’ve transitioned yet again.
+You are a Third Culture Kid (TCK) or your children are: You grew up in one culture, the kids grew up in another, and you’ve transitioned yet again.

 Retirees transitioning to a new country have to integrate lifestyle and income changes as well.
 What does one do with all that free time?
 It’s an adventure, and it’s fun, but it can also be lonely, disorienting, and fatiguing.